BlinkTagInc/gtfs-to-html/README.md

 ## Build `timetables.txt`

-This project requires that an additional file `timetables.txt` be added to an agencies GTFS.
-This file specifies which HTML timetables should be built.
+This project supports an additional non-standard file `timetables.txt` which can be included in an agency's GTFS.
+This file specifies to GTFS-to-HTML which HTML timetables should be built.

 An example of this file is located in [examples/timetables.txt](examples/timetables.txt).
 The format of this file is: